FlexMeasures/flexmeasures/documentation/dev/setup-and-guidelines.rst

     :local:
     :depth: 1

-.. warning:: Are you implementing code based on FlexMeasures, please read :ref:`note_on_datamodel_transition`.
+.. note:: Are you implementing code based on FlexMeasures, you're probably interested in :ref:`datamodel`.

 Getting started